lsst-sqre/nublado/docs/client/index.rst

 In the module ``rubin.nublado.client.testing`` you will find the ``MockJupyter`` class.
 This provides a simulation of the RSP Nublado Hub/Proxy/Controller environment, as well as a partial simulation of the Labs it spawns.
 The reason you would use this is to be able to meaningfully test your service without having to test against a live RSP or spin up your own RSP to test the service against.
-Although there are quite a few additional classes within the module, ``MockJupyter`` should be the only one you need directly, except to set up the test fixure.
+Although there are quite a few additional classes within the module, ``MockJupyter`` should be the only one you need directly, except to set up the test fixture.

 Creating the Jupyter Mock Test Fixture
 --------------------------------------